Entanglement scaling in matrix product state representation of smooth functions and their shallow quantum circuit approximations: Numerical tests of the encoding circuits on simulators and QPUs

-Furthermore, to validate our Tensor Cross Interpolation (TCI) based extension of the algorithm (see Appendix \ref{app:D} for details), which allows the scaling of the procedure to utility size-problems, we also generated large circuits, for up to 64 qubits, which were executed on the IBM devices.
-In Fig.\ref{fig:big_distribution_encoded1} we show the results of executing the TCI generated 2-layer quantum circuits for the Gamma and L\'evy disributions at 50 qubits, executed on the \texttt{ibm\_marrakesh} QPU with 5000 shots.
-In Fig.\ref{fig:big_distribution_encoded2} we additionally compare the sampling results of the encoding circuits for the L\'evy distributions on 50 and 64 qubits on the same QPU.
-These very large scale distributions no longer pass the statistical tests due to device noise, but the qualitative features of the distributions are reproduced.
+Next, in Fig.\ref{fig:big_distribution_encoded1} we show the results of executing the TCI generated 2-layer quantum circuits for the Gamma and L\'evy disributions at 50 qubits, executed on the \texttt{ibm\_marrakesh} QPU with 5000 shots.
+While these large scale distributions no longer pass the statistical tests due to device noise, the qualitative features of the distributions are reproduced.
+To showcase how the improvement in device quality directly impacts the sampling results, in Fig.\ref{fig:big_distribution_encoded2} we show the results on the \texttt{ibm\_kingston} QPU.
+While this is also a Heron r2 type device, its 2-qubit gate fidelities were substantially better (1.88e-3 \emph{vs.}~2.67e-3 for \texttt{ibm\_marrakesh}).
+This allowed to sample from Gamma and L\'evy distribution on up to 156 qubits, which we performed using 2000 measurement shots.